Nuclear weapons and Israel: South African documents

 In 2010, The Guardian released South African government documents that it alleged confirmed the existence of Israel's nuclear arsenal.
 According to the newspaper, the documents are minutes taken by the South African side of alleged meetings between senior officials from the two countries in 1975.
 The Guardian alleged that these documents reveal that Israel had offered to sell South Africa nuclear weapons that year.
 The documents appeared to confirm information disclosed by a former South African naval commander Dieter Gerhardt – jailed in 1983 for spying for the Soviet Union, who said there was an agreement between Israel and South Africa involving an offer by Israel to arm eight Jericho missiles with atomic bombs.

-Waldo Stumpf—who led a project to dismantle South Africa's nuclear weapons program—doubted Israel or South Africa would have contemplated a deal seriously, saying that Israel could not have offered to sell nuclear warheads to his country due to the serious international complications that such a deal could entail.
+However, Waldo Stumpf—who led a project to dismantle South Africa's nuclear weapons program—doubted Israel or South Africa would have contemplated a deal seriously, saying that Israel could not have offered to sell nuclear warheads to his country due to the serious international complications that such a deal could entail.
 Shimon Peres, then Defense Minister (later Israeli President), rejected the newspaper's claim that the negotiations took place.
 He also asserted that The Guardians conclusions were "based on the selective interpretation of South African documents and not on concrete facts".

 Avner Cohen, author of Israel and the Bomb and The Worst-Kept Secret: Israel's Bargain with the Bomb, said "Nothing in the documents suggests there was an actual offer by Israel to sell nuclear weapons to the regime in Pretoria."